PrestaShop/prestashop.github.io/news/_posts/2020-11-30-from-legacy-to-future-architecture-connecting-the-dots.md

 To implement this internal API, we have chosen the [CQRS][cqrs] pattern.
 At its heart, CQRS (Command Query Responsibility Segregation) is about separating the Write model from the Read model.
 But once we couple it with the Command & Query Buses, things get more interesting.

-The Core API performs two type of operations:
+The Core API performs two types of operations:

 - **Commands** – mutations, or changes in the system state
 - **Queries** – information retrieval, based on the current system state